AI Visibility vs Traditional SEO: Key Differences

 Aggarwal et al., "GEO: Generative Engine Optimization," Princeton University, KDD 2024

 Traditional SEO optimizes for clicks.
-AI SEO optimizes for citations.
+AI visibility is about getting recommended.
 The fundamental metric has changed, and businesses that recognize this early will have a massive head start.

 Ben, Founder of Adymus